-Registering your Interest
+Registering your interest

 How to register your interest in providing goods/services to Merthyr Tydfil County Borough Council.

 What is Sell2Wales?

-The Sell2Wales website lists all the public sector tenders that have been published in Wales.
+The Sell2 Wales website lists all the public sector tenders that have been published in Wales.

-Merthyr Tydfil County Borough Council aims to advertise any contracts in excess of £25,000.00 on the Sell2Wales website.
+Merthyr Tydfil County Borough Council aims to advertise any contracts in excess of £25,000 on the Sell2Wales website.

-The Tendering process
+The Tendering Process

 The eTenderWales system is organised into 4 main areas:

-- Attachments – containing the Invitation to Tender Document and any other relevant documents related to the requirements
+- Attachments: containing the Invitation to Tender document and any other relevant documents related to the requirements.

 - Provide all requested information

-Freedom Of Information
+Freedom of Information

-One of the consequences of those new statutory responsibilities is that information that the Council holds about your organisation may be subject to disclosure, in response to a request; unless we decide that one of the various statutory exemptions apply.
+One consequence of these statutory responsibilities is that information held by the Council about your organisation may be subject to disclosure in response to a request; unless we decide that one of the various statutory exemptions apply.

 Merthyr Tydfil County Borough Council collaborates with various organisations.